 Cloud repatriation

 There is no way you have been living under a rock these past few years.
-As such, you know there’s been a trend toward migrating cloud workloads back to on-premises environments, especially due to cost overruns.
+As such, there’s been a trend toward migrating cloud workloads back to on-premises environments, mainly due to cost overruns.
 You can check out our thoughts about cloud repatriation here.

 How To Choose The Best Cloud Service Provider For Your Business

 Before we get started, here are some considerations we made.
-These are factors you’ll also want to assess before committing time, money, and effort to any of the AWS alternatives highlighted here.
+You’ll also want to assess these factors before committing time, money, and effort to any AWS alternatives highlighted here.

 - Total Cost of Ownership – Depending on your workload, some cloud providers are more cost-efficient than others.
 Oracle Cloud Infrastructure, for example, is up to 50% cheaper than Amazon Web Services for Oracle workloads and apps.

 - Supported services – These days, most cloud providers offer similar services.
-But the few unique services they offer could make a big difference for you.
-For example, Vultr delivers high-performance servers and VPS, no bells and whistles to ease management, and competitive prices.
+But their few unique services could make a big difference for you.
+For example, Vultr delivers high-performance servers and VPS, with no bells and whistles to ease management and competitive prices.

-- Reliability – You want a cloud provider that has a good track record of uptime – and can back it up with a 99.95% (or better) uptime guarantee.
+- Reliability – You want a cloud provider with a good track record of uptime, and can back it up with a 99.95% (or better) uptime guarantee.

 - Cloud security – IBM research shows that a single data breach now costs over $4.5 million to resolve.
 So, consider the security options available from a vendor, including data encryption, DDoS protection, and robust Identity and Access Management (IAM).

 - Technical support – You should be able to get help from your cloud provider when you need it.
-Smaller providers, like Linode and Vultr, offer more responsive, 24/7 support without requiring a premium support plan.
+Smaller providers, like Akamai Connected Cloud and Vultr, offer more responsive, 24/7 support without requiring a premium support plan.

 - Compliance – If you need to comply with certain regulations, such as GDPR, ISO, and more, you’ll need to choose a cloud provider that already meets those standards.